Shamsullo/WatchAndCode/README.md

 # WatchAndCode
 WatchAndCode...

-Here, i have an implementations of a simple todo app
+Here, i have an implementations of a simple todo app with just JS (long time ago wanted to try something new)